-Queen, lover, mother, outcast, victim and survivor
+Queen, lover, mother, outcast, victim, and survivor

-– this is how controversial historian Dr David Starkey assigns the roles of the
+– this is how controversial historian Dr David Starkey assigns the

-1509 to 1547.
+from 1509 to 1547.

 From the time that Catherine of Aragon, a Spanish

 the battle for religious control and the king's heart raged.

-The women in Henry's life were players, not just pawns, in the
+The women in Henry's life were players, not just pawns,

-English history as the king's, but the stakes were high.
+of English history as the king's, but the stakes were high.
 Not all

 were able to dodge the executioner's axe.

-Anne Boleyn, who actively encouraged the king's break with Rome
+Anne Boleyn, who actively encouraged the king's break

-Howard.
+Catherine Howard.
 Jane Seymour died after giving birth to the son Henry

 craved.
 Yet all left their mark.